FrancoisLetellier/gescom/README.md

 #### TODO :

 - [ ] Fix updateForm (problem when no supplier add)
+- [ ] Do a automatic pagination system
 - [ ] Send message after submit forms
 - [x] Do a system to delete foreign keys associate to category
 - [x] Do a system to delete foreign keys associate to